louisaarocha/AD-Homelab-VirtualBox/README.md

 </p>
 <br>

-7. **PorShell Automation to create 1000 users in AD**
+7. **PowerShell Automation to create 1000 users in AD**
-   - Utilize a PorShell script to automate the creation of a thousand new users in Active Directory.
+   - Utilize a PowerShell script to automate the creation of a thousand new users in Active Directory.

 <br>
 <p align="center">